Logarithmic Asymptotic Relations Between $p$-Values and Mutual Information: Introduction

 The hypergeometric distribution probability $P_H$ is the probability $P_C$ that the observed result is obtained in the contingency table with known marginal frequencies.
 This $P_H$ is a probability mass function.
 Meanwhile, Fisher's exact probability $P_F$ is the sum of probabilities $P_C$ that the observed result or more unlikely results than it are obtained in the contingency table with fixed marginal frequencies and expressed as

-Next, we present Theorem 3, which illustrates the information-theoretical properties of $P_F$.
+Next, we present Theorem \ref{th3}, which illustrates the information-theoretical properties of $P_F$.
 Because $P_F$ expresses the $p$-values of contingency tables with fixed marginal distributions, it considers a scenario opposite to case 1.2 of no prior information about the distribution of the random variables.
 However, even in this case 1.3, the relationship between information and probability is an important issue.
-We show that the equivalence principle is also substantially valid regarding this case.
-Theorem 3 is stated as follows.
+We show that an analogous logarithmic asymptotic relation also holds in this setting.
+Theorem \ref{th3} is stated as follows.

-\textbf{T{ HEOREM} 3.} \\ \textit{Let $P_F$ be the $p$-value of Fisher's exact test in an $m\times n$ contingency table, where $m$, $n \in \mathbb{N}$.
-Let $MI$ be the MI of two random variables in the same table and $N \in \mathbb{N}$ be the sample size.
-Then, asymptotically,}
+\begin{thm} Let $P_F$ be the $p$-value of Fisher's exact test defined as in (12) for an $m\times n$ contingency table with fixed marginal totals, where $m$ and $n\in\mathbb{N}$ are fixed and the total sample size is $N$.
+Write $x_{ij}$ for the cell counts and assume that, along a sequence of such tables with $N\to\infty$, the proportions $x_{ij}/N$ converge to a limit $p_{ij}$ with $p_{ij}>0$ for all $i,j$.
+Let $MI$ denote the mutual information computed from the empirical proportions $x_{ij}/N$.
+Then, as $N\to\infty$,

-We designate Theorem 3 as the equivalence principle of $P_F$ and MI.
-This is because this formula demonstrates its canonicity by connecting the two authentic measures of interdependence in probability theory and information theory.
+\end{thm} The assumption is satisfied, for example, when the contingency tables arise as empirical counts from repeated sampling from a fixed joint distribution with full support.
+We view Theorem \ref{th3} as providing a logarithmic asymptotic link between $P_F$ and MI.
+This is because this formula demonstrates its fundamental nature by connecting the two authentic measures of interdependence in probability theory and information theory.
 Using our formula, we can calculate $MI$ from $P_F$, which allows us to use the merit of not only $P_F$ but also $MI$.
-For example, $P_F$ has the drawback of being sensitive to the sample size [14], whereas $MI$ converted from $P_F$ can specify interdependence irrespective of the sample size.
-In addition to Theorem 3, when sample size $N$ goes to infinity, the following formulas hold concerning $MI$, $P_H$ and $P_F$:
+For example, $P_F$ has the drawback of being sensitive to the sample size \cite{r14}, whereas $MI$ converted from $P_F$ can specify interdependence irrespective of the sample size.
+In addition to Theorem \ref{th3}, when sample size $N$ goes to infinity, the following formulas hold concerning $MI$, $P_H$ and $P_F$: